synthetic-corpus/udacity-meme-gen/README.md

 This is a capstone project for Udacity’s Intermediate Python course.
 Project can be cloned locally ran.
 It will generate a browse app that create memes with quotes based on user-supplied images and text files.

-There is media content commited in this repo.
+There is no media content commited in this repo.
 This project requires images and several text files to work.

+There are only two text files commit to this document.
+Both are found in the _data/miniquotes folder.

 ## Adding Media Content the Fast Way